Vagina Day at the Feminist Library

 We understand that all people experience their bodies differently and that not all women have periods, boobs or vaginas.
 Anyone is welcome to this event and to share their experience in an all-inclusive and non-judgemental environment.

-In the first part of the day, we will be joined by Florence Schechter of the Vagina Museum, Jo Corral of This is a Vagina, Melba Wilson and Sue O’Sullivan, long-time feminist health campaigners, and others, for a panel and discussion about all things women’s health – periods, vaginas, boobs and the bits in between!
+In the first part of the day, we will be joined by Florence Schechter of the Vagina Museum, Jo Corrall of This is a Vagina, Melba Wilson and Sue O’Sullivan, long-time feminist health campaigners, Ann Rossiter, activist of Speaking of IMELDA, and Hibo Wardere, anti-FGM campaigner and writer, for a panel and discussion about all things women’s health – periods, vaginas, boobs and the bits in between!

-The second part of the day will be about getting informed about feminist health issues while supporting feminist projects – you’ll be able to buy some feminist books on the topic, explore an exhibition on the Vagina Museum project, make badges, get goodies in support of Bloody Good Period, and join us for a vagina cupcakes making and This is a Vagina workshops!
+The second part of the day will be about getting informed about feminist health issues while supporting feminist projects – you’ll be able to buy some feminist books on the topic from our Bookshop, explore exhibitions from the Vagina Museum project and FARSA, Polish Feminist Artivists Society, make your very own badge, get goodies in support of Bloody Good Period and LIARC – London Irish Abortion Rights Campaign, talk one-to-one with a sex educator in a drop in session with Paula Wawrzynczyk, and join us for vagina cupcakes making and This is a Vagina workshops!
 The cupcake making session will launch the Feminist Library’s sponsored vagina cupcake making parties.
 Groups round the country will be making vagina cupcakes to raise money for the Feminist Library and we’ll be decorating the first batch this afternoon.